anon140103/logistic_growth/README.md

 **Assumption 1:** $K \gg N_0$ **and** $t$ **is small**

 When the initial population size ($N_0$) is significantly smaller than the carrying capacity ($K$), the population initially grows exponentially.
 This is seen when $t$ is small (e.g., $t < 1250$, the point at which population growth starts to rapidly increase).
-By using this assumptio we can simplify the logistic growth equation
+By using this assumption we can simplify the logistic growth equation

 $$
 N(t) = \frac{K N_0 e^{rt}}{K - N_0 + N_0 e^{rt}}